LORD-MicroStrain/mip_sdk/examples/c/7_series/gnss_ins/README.md

 The example showcases the basic setup and operation of a 7-series GNSS/INS device, including:
 - Device initialization and communication
-- GNSS and filter message configuration
+- Filter and GNSS message format configuration
 - Gyro bias capture
 - Multi-antenna configuration
 - Filter initialization and heading source configuration